teohuei/RDAI_Assignment/README.md

 1) Status endpoint: Check if the service is running.
 2) Detect endpoint: Allow a post method to detect the language of a given text.
 It is using a fine-tuned version of xlm-roberta-base on the common language dataset.
 3) Supported Languages endpoint: It returns a list of languages that can be translated by the service.
-(Note: The list of support languages can be edited in the env file before building the docker image.)
 4) Translate endpoint: It will translate the given text and selected original language to English text.
 It is using facebook/m2m100_418M model that is train for many-to-many multilingual translation.

-The docker image of backend service can be built by running "docker build -t translation-svc ."
+The docker image of backend service can be built by running "docker build -t translation-svc ." in backend folder directory where the Dockerfile reside.

-After building, it can be started up by running "docker run -p 8000:8000 translation-svc"
+## Starting the application and service ##

+Both application and backend service can be started by running "docker-compose up -d" in the root folder where docker-compose.yml and .env file reside.
+(Note: The list of support languages can be edited in the env file before starting the service.
+Ensure that the languages are supported by both the AI models.)

+Please be patient, and wait for the models to be loaded into the backend (approx. 5 to 10mins)

+The gradio application is accessible at http://localhost:7860.
-The OpenAPI specification can be accessible at http://localhost:8000/docs.
+<br>The OpenAPI specification of the service is accessible at http://localhost:8000/docs.